top of page

 FORFEITED GAMES (LESS THAN 24 HOURS NOTICE GIVEN TO ADMINISTRATOR) MAY BE SUBJECT TO MONETARY PENALTY.

-Teams that are unable to play a match must provide 24 hours notice of a forfeit by contacting the WCASA Administrator at lindsay@whatcomadultsoccer.com or are possibly subject to a fine consisting of the cost of one game per team fee paid (team fee for season/number of games in season).
+Teams that are unable to play a match must provide 24 hours notice of a forfeit by contacting the WCASA Administrator at office@whatcomadultsoccer.com or are subject to a fine consisting of the cost of one game fee paid (team fee for season/number of games in season).
 The fine will be paid by the team manager prior to the start of the team’s next game.
 An appeal of the fine may be made to the WCASA Board at its next regularly scheduled meeting.
-If the fine is reversed, the fee will be returned to the team manager.”
+If the fine is reversed, the fee will be returned to the team manager.

 All teams are encouraged to be at the field at least 15 minutes prior to kick-off to allow for a timely start.